dinapitkanen/Admirable-Hippos/auto_login/readme.md

 	For MacOS:
 	* Runelite has to be installed before running.
 The .dmg is included.
 	* Made in Windows, so modules will have to be reinstalled.
-	* MacOS has disabled some of robotJS' features on newer versions of MacOS.
+	* MacOS has disabled some of robotjs' features on newer versions of MacOS.
 In that case it won't work.